Union Station (Oklahoma City): Architecture and station facilities

-The terminal building, with 55000 sqft on its main floor, is a sprawling, generous California Spanish Mission Revival style.
+The terminal building, with 55000 sqft on its main floor, is designed in the California Spanish Mission Revival style.
 Racial segregation was incorporated into the design of the building and thus, there are two waiting rooms, the larger of which was for white people only and the other for colored people.
-The structure included many elegant touches (small courtyards and alcoves with fountains and gardens surrounding the station building).
+The structure included many other features such as small courtyards and alcoves with fountains and gardens surrounding the station building.

 Passengers accessed the original 12-track station through tunnels via a ramp from the depot's waiting room.
 Mail and express shipments were also routed under the station to the surface passenger platforms.
 Traffic on Hudson and Harvey streets met the trains "at grade," enabling passenger access and exchange of mail and express freight between trucks and trains.
 Traffic on Robinson and Walker streets used underpasses built as part of the station complex.
 Freight warehouses and material handling areas were located behind the passenger facilities.